MagdK/portfolio_nextjs/public/works/begame-design-system/begame-design-system.md

 ---

 ## My role
 I collaborated with the front-end development team and another product designer to spearhead the creation and ongoing maintenance of a comprehensive design system.

+- Designing and documenting reusable components
+- Ensuring design consistency
-My role encompassed designing and documenting reusable components, ensuring design consistency, and facilitating a smooth handoff between design and development.
+- Facilitating a smooth handoff between design and development

 ## Tools
 Sketch, Zeplin, BootstrapVue, Material Icons, Jira